casper-network/docs/source/docs/casper/design/casper-design.md

 ### Deploys {#execution-semantics-deploys}

-A [Deploy](/design/serialization-standard/#serialization-standard-deploy) is a data structure containing a smart contract and the requester's signature(s).
+A [Deploy](/design/serialization-standard/#serialization-standard-deploy) is a data structure containing Wasm and the requester's signature(s).
 Additionally, the deploy header contains additional metadata about the deploy itself.
-A deploy is structurally defined as follows:
+A deploy’s structure is as follows:

 <p align="center">
 <img src={"/image/design/deploy-structure.png"} alt="Image showing the deploy data structure" width="500"/>